6 Tips For Eco Friendly Wrapping

 You and the children can have fun decorating the paper.
 You could also write your gift message straight onto the paper to avoid the need for tags.

 Invest in a spool of string or paper raffia ribbon, widely available online.
-For The Wise House Eco Gift Sets and Christmas Gift Wrap I use red and white striped string.
-Tie up each gift in the traditional parcel way, or check out Pinterest for all sorts of stylish variations.
+For The Wise House Eco Gift Sets and Christmas Gift Wrap I use red and white stripey string.
+Tie up each gift in the traditional brown paper and string parcel way as above, or check out Pinterest for all sorts of stylish variations.

 Invest in a Christmas themed stamp so that you can customise your brown paper.
 Try The English Stamp Company for a wide choice for both paper and tags, including the option to personalise.